-The Mbay simulation is described in Section 3.1.2 of the paper.
+The Mbay simulation has its own section in the paper.
 The corpus comprises 4,046 distinct lexical items and is from Keegan's (1996) Mbay-English dictionary.
 The dictionary was hand-entered into a text file and filtered to exclude proper nouns and loanwords.
 Mbay is unusual among the world's languages in that it has a heterorganic prenasalized stop [nɟ], as well as homorganic [mb], [nd], and [ŋg].
 For more information on Mbay phonology as well as arguments that nasal-stop sequences function as single segments, see Keegan's (1997) grammar of the language.

 Simulation data at a glance